 Ingredients

-- Optional: 1/3 cup melted sugar-free dark chocolate for drizzling on the cookies.
+- Optional topping: melted keto-friendly dark chocolate for drizzling on the cookies (not included in the nutritional information)

 Instructions